 Container Gardening is an attractive option for people who do not have a significant area to spare for growing vegetables, herbs, and other plants.

-You will be amazed to know that there are endless varieties of plants and vegetables grown in containers and pots.
+You will be amazed to know that endless varieties of plants and vegetables are grown in containers and pots.
 The best part is that they thrive equally well in containers if appropriately maintained.

 The potting soil also plays a vital role in container gardening.
 To ensure that the plants usually grow, it is crucial to use rich soil, preferably with a high content of compost.
-Most of the plants, on average, need direct sunlight of 5-6 hours daily.
+On average, most plants need direct sunlight of 5-6 hours daily.
 Place the containers in such a location where the plants can get ample sunlight to perform their best.
 Plants grown in pots or containers need more fertilizer as fertilizers tend to get drained with frequent watering.
 It is advisable to use water-based dilute fertilizers frequently so that the plants have access to essential nutrients.

-Some good annuals for container gardening are Begonia, Geranium, Salvia, Petunia, Pansies, Zinnias, Marigold, Nasturtium, and Periwinkle.
+Begonia, Geranium, Salvia, Petunia, Pansies, Zinnias, Marigold, Nasturtium, and Periwinkle are good annuals for container gardening.
 There are beautiful plants that are apt for container gardening.
 Apart from flowering plants and annuals, you can also grow vegetables in containers.
 Beans, Cabbage, Beets, Carrots, Lettuce, Spinach, Tomatoes, Radish, Eggplant, Pepper, etc., grow well in containers; You can also plant most herbs in containers.
 You can grow aromatic herbs like Basil, Rosemary, Thyme, Coriander, and Sage.

-With so many different varieties to plant, you can try your hands on container gardening.
+With such wide different varieties to plant, you can try your hands on container gardening.
 It will undoubtedly prove to be a satisfying experience.

 Source of Information on Container Gardening